-Anglo-Saxon tribes in Britain.
+The saga of the name Matlett follows a line reaching back through history to the days of the Anglo-Saxon tribes in Britain.
 It was a name for someone who worked as a miller or the keeper of a mill.
 The surname Matlett is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."
-CITATION[CLOSE]

 Early Origins of the Matlett family

 The surname Matlett was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Matlett family

 This web page shows only a small excerpt of our Matlett research.
 Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Matlett History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Matlett were recorded, including Milward, Milwood and others.